galenbunting/Reading-Machines/2019-01-30-bibliographic-text-THE-BLANK-PAGE.md

 Both stories constitute different messages about how technologies in creating paper money was perceived by their authors.

 In Bonnie Mak's "Architectures of the Page," the history of the page itself is front and center.
-Mak argues for "a critical analysis of its role in the transmission and preservation of knowledge – both within and without the codex" (10).
+Mak argues for "a critical analysis of its role in the transmission and preservation of knowledge â€“ both within and without the codex" (10).
 The formation of the page itself has been shaped by cultural and historical forces over time, Mak argues.
 Therefore, it is important to pay attention to its formation, from the papyrus scrolls of the Nile, to the codex of today.
 Mak points to the papyrus scroll's formation as a site of importance: at one point, the papyrus scrolls become thicker and the papyrus used to make the scrolls becomes more coarse, indicating that the makers were responding to climate change along the Nile by using papyrus which would have been discarded before.
-Prose and poetry differ in layout acros paginae.
+Prose and poetry differ in layout across paginae.
 The arrangement of the paginae itself indicates that the makers of such paginae wanted to guide the eye of the readers by layout of text and space to understand the message as the scroll was unfurled (12).
 Similarly, a wax tablet indicates where writing should occur, inside the boundaries of its frame it contains the layout of a page (13).
 The boundaries of a codex similarly frame the text, though its form permits a *recto* and *verso* page.
 Even for the blank pages of a codex, Mak argues, "The physical boundaries of the page have thus already been determined before any design of text or